HoGentTIN/infra-labs/assignment/4-kubernetes.md

 ```console
 $ watch -n1 kubectl get all
 ```

+Add option `-o wide` if you want to see on which node each

 The `watch` command will repeat the `kubectl` command every second (`-n1`) and show the result.